rickshahid/SkyMedia/README.md

 Welcome!
 This repository contains the sample Azure media web application that is deployed at http://www.skymedia.io

-As an example, here is an introductory Azure Media Services stream playing within the site via Azure Media Player.
+As an example, here is an introductory Azure Media Services stream that is playing within the site via Azure Media Player.

 ![](http://skystorage.azureedge.net/Snip1.Introduction.png)